zkSync-Community-Hub/community-code/CODE_OF_CONDUCT.md

 We all come from different backgrounds, perspectives and experiences, so let's celebrate our differences and foster a culture of openness and understanding.
-We may have strong feelings about other layer 1 and layer 2 blockchains, but that is no reason to disparage, defame, or slander any competitor to zkSync or what other chains are doing.
+We may have strong feelings about other layer 1 and layer 2 blockchains, but that is no reason to disparage, defame, or slander any competitor to ZKsync or what other chains are doing.
 Feel free to compare metrics and features, but keep to the facts and be respectful of all the builders in web3 trying to advance freedom through blockchain technology!